I grew up in the 70’s and 80’s when lunches involved a sandwich most of the time.

 I guess that could be the case.

-The healthy people who live in the countries along Mediterranean, typically eat a lot of bread.
+The healthy people who live in the countries along the Mediterranean, typically eat a lot of bread.

 Possibly their active lifestyle makes up for the “unhealthy” bread habit?